Heat Pumps vs. Gas Boilers: Which Is Right for Your Home?

 Grants available & incentives to upgrade your heating system

-To encourage the transition to low-carbon heating, the UK government offers several grants and incentives:
+To encourage the transition to low-carbon heating, the UK government offers several grants and incentives available to homeowners:

 So, which heating system is right for you?

-Choosing between a heat pump and a gas boiler depends on many factors such as your home’s needs, budget, and long-term goals.
+When it comes to heat pumps vs boilers, choosing between them depends on many factors such as your home’s needs, budget, and long-term goals.

 A gas boiler may still be the best choice if you’re looking for a lower-cost, familiar option.
 But if you want an energy-efficient, low-carbon solution that will future-proof your home, a heat pump is worth considering, especially with the available government incentives.